Albert-W/vim-beginner/README.md

 ### Normal Mode

-- The first and default mode when you first enter Vim.
+It's the first and default mode when you first enter Vim.
-- The most used mode.
-The reason why this is the default mode please we spend most of our time reviewing and updating text rather than writing new contents.
+The reason why this is the default mode is because we spend most of our time reviewing and updating text rather than writing new contents.
-- You can't insert text directly in this mode.
+You can't insert text directly in this mode.
+This is the key difference between Vim and other text editors.

 #### Text object

-A command will move cursor to a specific place in the file, Text object is the content that cursor just go through.
+A command is able to move the cursor to a specific place in the document.
+Text object is the content that cursor just go through.
-A text object are blocks of text which can be select and manipulate as an entity.  for example:
+A text object are blocks of text which can be select and manipulate as an entity.
+For example:
-`h` will move cursor to the left, thus it also represents a text object: the char on the left, `dh` will delete the char on the left.
+`h` will move cursor to the left, thus it also represents a text object - the char on the left, `dh` will delete the char on the left.
 `l` will more the cursor to the right, `dl` will delete the char on the right. `d2l` will delete 2 chars on the right.
-`w` means `word`, type `w` will move the cursor outside the current word. `dw` will delete the word. `d2w` will delete two words.
+`w` means `word`, type `w` will move the cursor after the current word. `dw` will delete the word. `d2w` will delete two words.
 `0` means start of the line, type `0` will move the cursor to the start of the line. `d0` will delete the whole content that the cursor just go through.
 `$` means end of the line, guess what `d$` will do, and give it a try.

-#### Verb
+This is not an exclusive list of text objects, more of them will be illustrated in the [image](#commands-in-normal-mode).

-##### Transitive Verb
+#### Transitive Verb

 Transitive Verb need to work with a text object.
 There are 3 transitive verbs.